What is The New England Amateur Radio Festival (NEAR-Fest)?

 The NEAR-Fest is an international event run by and for all radio hobbyists and enthusiasts, including “hams”, short-wave listeners, scanner buffs, vintage/antique radio fans, etc. NEAR-Fest is held twice annually, spring and fall, rain or shine, at the Deerfield Fairgrounds, Deerfield NH beginning on Friday at 0900 and ending Saturday at 1500 hours.

-Admission is $10.
-Persons under 18 and over 80 are admitted free of charge upon presentation of government-issued ID.
+Admission is $15.
+Persons under 18 and all full-time students (university and technical college) are admitted free of charge upon presentation of valid government or school-issued ID.
 Inside parking is available for $10 and includes a “reasonable amount of flea market selling space” for PRIVATE INDIVIDUALS selling their own personal property.
 Commercial vendors must register and pay applicable fees.
 If you are wondering if you are a “commercial vendor” you probably are.
 One complimentary inside commercial space is available for clubs, estates and other “non-profit organizations” on an “as available” basis.

 NEAR-Fest typically attracts attendees from the six New England states, NY, NJ, PA, MD and other states as well as from Quebec, Ontario, New Brunswick and Nova Scotia in Canada.
 Some attendees travel great distances; one gentleman from Los Angeles has attended fifteen events and in 2010 one radio amateur traveled from Greece to join us for the fun.